sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 **Evidence:**

 E3.1 - Bitwarden uses a *Master Password* which is used to derive a *Key Encryption Key.*  Bitwarden states [here](https://help.bitwarden.com/article/what-encryption-is-used/) that it uses PBKDF2 SHA-256 as its derivation function.
 The *Key Encryption Key* (or Master Key) is used to protect the *Private Encryption Key* which is used to decrypt secret data.
 Bitwarden states that they run 100,001 iterations client side and another 100,000 on the server side.
-This appears to be in line with other secret managers.
-This assumes a strong *Master Password* was chosen.
+This appears to be in line with other secret managers however it may be borderline with today's computing power.
+This also assumes a strong *Master Password* was chosen.

 E4.1 - Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that they do not write any cryptographic code, and only use reputable cryptographic libraries that are maintained by experts.